epfl-ada/ada-2021-project-avada-kedavra/README.md

 #### Clean and filtered Quotebank Climate-related dataset
 This is a QuoteBank subdataset.
 This dataset is a corpus of quotations that we identified as climate-change-related, extracted from the entire Quotebank dataset.
 It results from the cleaning and filtering of the Quotebank dataset.
-The filtering to obtain climate-related quotes was done using a list of keywords, that was exctracted using logistic regression and the two given test sets.
+The filtering to obtain climate-related quotes was done using a list of keywords, that was extracted using logistic regression and the two given test sets.

 ### Speaker dataset
 This dataset is the list of all the speakers that appear in the Quotebank dataset, along with the caracterists, such as nationality, gender, education, political party, date of birth, ethinc group and religion.
-We also enriched this data with one more column, containing boolean values describing whether this person talk about climate or not.
-The first value is True if any quote from this speaker is found in the Climate related Dataset.
+We also enriched this data with one more column, containing boolean values describing whether a person talks about climate or not.
+The first value is True if any quote from this speaker is found in the Climate-related Dataset.
 For futherer analysis, we kept the 20 most represented features for each column and turned them into one hot columns.
-This enable us to handle the categorical datas.
+This enable us to handle the highly diverse categorical data.

 ### Logistic regression training datasets
-Theses two datasets are used to train and test the logistic regression model used to classify our quotes as climate related or not.
+Theses two datasets are used to train and test the logistic regression model used to produce the keyword list needed to classify our quotes as climate related or not.
 They were found on the article "ClimaText: A Dataset for Climate Change Topic Detection by Francesco S. Varini, Jordan Boyd-Graber, Massimiliano Ciaramita, Markus Leippold."
 These datasets are composed of sentences labeled as climate related or not.
 They were obtained using Active Learning on previously existing datasets.
+As they were unbalanced, we had to mix and modify them a bit before using them.

 Link to all our obtained data: https://drive.google.com/drive/folders/1bDHuU1FBux-SZB83-lkrha-av1f5QAlu?usp=sharing

 # Methods

-We extract a subdata (quotes) from the quotebank dataset according to a keywords list.
-This keyword list is made from a logistic regression trained two external data sets _Wiki_train.tsv_ and _train_1-tsv_, it represents the main words from climate related quotes.
-We construct a new data set (speakers) from _wikidata_labels_descriptions_quotebank.csv_ clean and filter it.
-For further anayslis we create a _one_hot.bz2_ file containing our categorical data of interest according to the 20 main elements of each feature (columns).
+We started by extracting a subdata (`quotes`) from the quotebank dataset according to a keywords list.
+This keyword list is created using logistic regression trained on two external data sets `Wiki_train.tsv` and `train_1-tsv`, representing the main words from climate related quotes.
+We constructed a new data set (`speakers`) from cleaning and filtering `wikidata_labels_descriptions_quotebank.csv`.
+For further anayslis, we created a `one_hot.bz2` file containing our categorical data of interest according to the 20 main elements of each feature (columns).

-Research question 1: In order to visualize the temporal evolution of the climate change topic, we plot the distributon of quotes over months and years.
-These data are taken from the quotes dataframe.
+Research question 1: In order to visualize the temporal evolution of the environmental topic, we plotted the distribution of climate-change-related quotes over months and years.
+These data are taken from the `quotes` dataframe.

 Research question 2:To obtain the top 20 main features of each columns we exploded the values for each attribut of the speakers dataframe and plot them in barplots.